-1) Check your initial condition report
+1) Check your initial condition report before applying for a bond refund

 Include areas where it is more dirty or messy than originally noted, including the front and back gardens.
 These differences are what you will need to focus on to ensure you do not lose your bond.
 Take care to do this with enough time prior to the end of your lease to ensure you can look into bringing the property back to its original condition.